0nix/ggj21/twine/evidence_questioning.md

 "He doesn't deserve it!"
 Lieutenant Sessler shouts.

-"On what possible grounds?!"
+"On what grounds?!"
 Sergeant Bayer roars, his annoyance hovering just below the boiling point.

-"That he is suspected of-" Lieutenant Sessler begins, before being cut off by his superior.
-"On what grounds do you make the accusation, Lieutenant?!"
+"That he is suspected of-" Lieutenant Sessler begins, before being cut off by Sergeant Bayer.
+"State your accusation clearly, Lieutenant!"

 "The intel consists of intercepted mail from a known location of the subversive movement United Left, Sergeant."
-Bayer says before motioning towards you.
-"This was under the Agent's clearance level, but clearly you have other ideas, Bayer."
+Sessler says before motioning towards you.
+"This was beyond the Agent's clearance level, but clearly you have other ideas, Bayer."

 The Sergeant turns his back and stands facing the wall, tapping his foot.
 "The mail?"
 He asks.

 "Yes, Bayer.
 The mail."
 Lieutenant Sessler responds matter-of-factly.

 "We are here, having detained two citizens of this republic without even a small infraction to their names, because of the mail.
 And we started this process, because of the blasted mail."
-He says, in that kind of tone that precedes something terrible.
+Sergeant Bayer says, in that kind of tone that precedes something terrible.

 "It was good enough for men bigger than you, Bayer!"
 Lieutenant Sessler snarls.
 "It should be good enough for you too!"